bitindi/docs/content/docs/tokenomics/bni.md

 ## Exchange Listing/Security
-Utilised for Tier 1 & 2 exchanges listing, the primary listing documentation is processed, only the security deposit is pending for the final listing of $BNI.
+Utilised for Tier 1 & 2 exchange listing, the primary listing documentation is processed, only the security deposit is pending for the final listing of $BNI.

 ## Development
  Utilised for development purposes.